PLCnext Technology System Variables

 1 | 1 | [3] | USINT | Current utilization of processor core 3 (in %). |

-- The system variable ESM_DATA is a system variable organized as a data structure.
+- The system variable ESM_DATA is organized as a data structure.

 - You can use the ESM_DATA system variable to retrieve information about the ESM's